 Do you need NO-PREP instrumental resources to introduce your students to the instruments of the orchestra and band?
 These bundles include presentations with high-quality photos, information about each instrument, and professional performance video links.

 I know that some music teachers “do it all.”
 Some of you are the elementary, middle school, and high school teacher.
 If this is you, be sure and read this post – Increasing Music Advocacy for Your Elementary Music Program by Involving Others.

-There are never enough hours in the day, but creating a positive working relationship with the other music teachers in your district will pay dividends for you and your students many times over.
+There are never enough hours in the day, but creating a positive working relationship with the other music teachers in your district or your area will pay dividends for you and your students many times over.